rustatian/hidden-slice/README.md

 there, the kernel picks a new address that may or may not depend on the hint.
 The address of the new mapping is returned as the result of the call

-3. Needed size of memory simply calculated by multiplying number of elements by size of 1 element
+3. The required size of memory simply calculated by multiplying number of elements by size of 1 element

     `uintptr(len)*size`